bradfrost/atomic-design/chapter-5.md

 - **Make it bigger** by including brand, voice and tone, code, design principles, and writing guidelines.
 - **Make it agnostic** by naming patterns according to their structure rather than their context or content.
 - **Make it contextual** by demonstrating what patterns make up a particular pattern and showing where each pattern is used.
-- **Make it last** by creating a clear governance plan and communicating changes to the design system across the entire organization.
+- **Make it last** by laying a solid foundation with which to build on for years to come.

 ## Go forth and be atomic
 We're tasked with making a whole slew of products, sites, and applications work and look great across a dizzying array of different devices, screen sizes, form factors, and environments.
 I hope that the concepts covered in this book give you solid ground to stand on as you bravely tackle this increasingly diverse digital landscape.
 By creating design systems, being deliberate in how you construct user interfaces, establishing a collaborative and pattern-driven workflow, and setting up processes to successfully maintain your design system, I hope you and your team can create great things together.
 Go forth and be atomic!